Homework 1: Scripts and Notebooks

 What is the difference between a script and a notebook?

 Replace this paragraph with 2-3 sentences describing your understanding of the difference between a script and a notebook.
 Your answer should be applicable to R or python (so if you discuss python notebooks, you should also discuss the equivalent in R).
 Use markdown formatting as described in this cheat-sheet.
-You may want to provide a table or itemized list, and you should use code formatting to indicate file extensions and programming languages.

 Playing with Code in Notebooks